-- 1. Locate a small dot marked on the top surface of the CPU close to one if it's corners.
+- 1. Locate a cut edge on the top surface of the CPU close to one if it's corners.
 The same corner will also be cut off, leaving a noticeable notch in the CPU's corner.
 These markings indicate Pin 1 of the CPU. - 2.
 Pull up the lever of Socket 462 so that it is perpendicular with the surface of the mainboard.
 Gently insert the CPU with Pin 1 at the same corner of Socket 462 that contains the end of the lever.
 Allow the weight of the CPU to push itself into place.
 Do not apply extra pressure as doing so may result in damaging your CPU.
 Snap the lever back into place.

-Installing a heat sink with cooling fan is necessary for proper heat dissipation from your CPU.
+Installing an AMD approved heat sink with cooling fan is necessary for proper heat dissipation from your CPU.
 Failing to install these items may result in overheating and possible burn-out of your CPU.

-2-2 Plug and Play CPU Configuration
+2-2 CPU Jumper Configuration